yellowmessenger/documentation/docs/platform_concepts/inbox/inbox.md

 ### 3.2 Track activity via.
 Reports

-The time spent by each agent in the different statuses will be tracked and made available in the agent activity report.
-> The **agent activity report** will not track the time spent in **Offline** status.

- The aggregated time spent by the agent i.e total Available/Busy/Away time spent by the agent per each day is also accessible in the **agent performance report**.
+The time spent by each agent in the different statuses will be tracked and made available in the **Agent activity report**.
+The aggregated time spent by the agent i.e total Available/Busy/Away time spent by the agent per each day is  accessible in the **Agent performance report**.

 To download the Agent performance/ Agent activity report, follow the below steps: